Millipede (video game)

-Millipede (stylized as millipede in western releases and as Milli-Pede in Japan) is a 1982 fixed shooter video game developed and published by Atari, Inc. for arcades; in Japan, it was distributed by Namco.
+Millipede (stylized as millipede in western releases and as Milli-Pede in Japan) is a 1982 fixed shooter video game developed and published by Atari, Inc. for arcades.
+It was released by Namco in Japan.
 It is the sequel to 1981's Centipede, with more gameplay variety and a wider array of insect enemies.
 The objective is to score as many points as possible by destroying all segments of a millipede that moves toward the bottom of the screen, as well as eliminating or avoiding other enemies.
 As with its predecessor, the game is played with a trackball and a single fire button which can be held down for rapid-fire.

 Millipede was ported to the Atari 2600 and Atari 8-bit computers, and later to the Atari ST and Nintendo Entertainment System.